 What is a a Complete Street?
 And how well is the concept being applied?
 You need to know.
 Let’s define “Complete Street” and look at an example.

-A Complete Street is:
+A Complete Street Is:

 Restrictions on motor traffic work down from the largest vehicles to what is appropriate in context.
 The speed limit is low enough that pedestrians can safely cross the street.
-There are crosswalks, signalized where that is warranted.
+There are crosswalks, signalized where warranted.

 Hammond Pond Parkway Reconstruction